Family says Ninja blender blew up in home

-Jessica Sahagun tells Action News the blender shattered on the counter while her mom was making salsa.
+Jessica Sahagun said the blender shattered on the counter while her mom was making salsa.

 "She poured in the tomatoes and chili to make salsa and turned it on like normal, and then it was just a loud bang like a firework," Sahagun said.

 Shards of sharp plastic from the pitcher were scattered across the counter.
-Sahagun says she is thankful it broke in the direction of the backsplash and not her mom.
+Sahagun said she's thankful it broke in the direction of the backsplash and not her mom.

 "If it would have went from the front, it could've hit her face or her eye," Sahagun said.